centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-4-nodes.md

 ### SSH key exchange

-In order to allow servers to exchange files and commands, it is necessary to set up the possibility to connect through SSH from one server to the other for the users:
+To allow servers to exchange files and commands, it is necessary to set up the possibility to connect through SSH from one server to the other for the users:

 * `mysql`
 * `centreon`